COS301-SE-2024/The-Republic/documentation/specifications/Resolution Subsystem.md

 | `submitted_at`        | TIMESTAMP           | Timestamp when the resolution was submitted          |
 | `reviewed_at`         | TIMESTAMP           | Timestamp when the resolution was reviewed           |
 | `notes`               | TEXT                | Additional notes or comments on the resolution       |

+### Reasons for storing issue_id instead of cluster_id:

+- Dynamic Clustering: Clusters can change over time as issues are added, resolved, or modified.
+Using issue_id allows you to handle changes in clusters without having to update historical data related to resolutions.
+- Cluster Changes: If clusters are updated or redefined, resolutions associated with specific issues do not need to be modified or re-assigned.

 ## Edge cases to consider
  - What happens if both an external and self resolution are submitted?